Slovenia national football team: Home stadium

 Slovenia's home matches have been held at ten venues in eight cities.
 Since 2010, most matches have been played in Ljubljana at the Stožice Stadium, with a seating capacity of 16,038.
 The final training sessions and physical preparation of the team before domestic matches are held at the National Football Centre Brdo in Predoslje.

 The first home stadium of Slovenia was the Bežigrad Stadium, located in the Bežigrad District in Ljubljana.
 It was the main stadium of the national team until 2004, when UEFA banned it due to insufficient infrastructure.
 In the same year, the newly built Arena Petrol in Celje became the new main venue of the team for the next three years.
 For the 2010 World Cup qualifiers, Slovenia moved to the recently renovated Ljudski vrt stadium in Maribor, where the team remained undefeated in their six home matches during the qualifying campaign (five wins and a draw), consequently qualifying for the main tournament.
-Stožice were built in 2010, and since then the venue has hosted most of the national team's home competitive matches.
-During the inaugural international match at the venue in August 2010, the highest ever home attendance of the Slovenian team was achieved, as 16,135 spectators gathered for a friendly match between Slovenia and Australia.
+Stožice were built in 2010, and since then the venue has hosted most of the national team's home matches.
+The venue also holds the record for the highest home attendance of the Slovenia national team, as 16,432 spectators gathered for the final match of the UEFA Euro 2024 qualifiers against Kazakhstan on 20 November 2023, which saw Slovenia qualify for the Euros.
+The attendance record was later equaled in March 2024, when Slovenia defeated Portugal in a friendly match, ending their eleven-game winning streak.

 Other venues where Slovenia played at least one home match are the Bonifika Stadium in Koper, Fazanerija City Stadium in Murska Sobota, Domžale Sports Park in Domžale, Nova Gorica Sports Park in Nova Gorica, Stanko Mlakar Stadium in Kranj, and ŽŠD Ljubljana Stadium in Ljubljana.